How to Export a Replit Project to GitHub (Step-by-Step)

 Before You Start

-• Clean temporary files and confirm your Replit project runs.
+- Clean temporary files and confirm your Replit project runs.

-• Create or choose the GitHub account/org where the repo should live.
+- Create or choose the GitHub account/org where the repo should live.

-• Prepare a repository name you will keep in production.
+- Prepare a repository name you will keep in production.

 Export Steps

 Open the exact project you want to export.
+Make sure your code is in a working state.

 Create a new repo (recommended) or push to an existing one.
+For most migrations, creating a new repository is the cleaner option.

 Quick Troubleshooting

-• Auth error: reconnect GitHub in Replit and retry.
+- Auth error: reconnect GitHub in Replit and retry.

-• Push rejected: repo has conflicting commits; use a new repo or pull/rebase.
+- Push rejected: repo has conflicting commits; use a new repo or pull/rebase.

-• Wrong files pushed: update .gitignore and push again.
+- Wrong files pushed: update

 Next Step